google/zetasql/docs/protocol-buffers.md

 }
 ```

-The following query which uses the standard repeated field, `repeated_value` in
+The following query uses a standard repeated field,
-a correlated `CROSS JOIN` runs without an explicit `UNNEST`.
+`repeated_value`, in a correlated comma `CROSS JOIN` and runs without an
+explicit `UNNEST`.

 ```
 WITH t AS